sgumirov/mailspider/README.md

 The processing route has endpoints (ftp, http, email), plugins and output (now implemented via HTTP POST with 'application/octet-stream' content type).

+# ToDo

+2 Aug 2019.
+Replace `jackson` with `gson` due to crazy amount of CVE vulns (although only used to parse configs).
+This is 3rd time to upgrade deps in last 6 months.

 # Version status and important changes
 See below some version-specific details